vishvAsa/kalpAntaram/kANe/v5p1/2_Astrology_and_dharmashAstra/19_Kalpa_Manvantara_mahAyuga_Yuga.md

 .

 These are nitya (ever-recurring) Yogas.
 The Ratnamala states that they yield good or bad results in keeping with their names.
 The Muhurtadarśana 1111 states that among these 27 yogas nine are condemned, viz.
 Parigha, Vyatipāta, Vajra, Vyaghata, Vaidhrti, Viskambha, Sula, Ganda1112 and Atiganda.
 The Ratnarnālā provides that Vyatipāta and Vaidhști aro wholly inauspicious, the first half of Parigha is so and only the first quarter of those Yogas the names of which are odious; and that one should avoid in all auspicious rites the first three ghaṭikās in Viskambha and Vajra, nine ghaṭis in Vyāghāta, five in Sūla, six in Ganda and Atiganda.
 The Agnipurana 1113 (127.
 1-2) has similar verses.
-The Kālanirnaya-kārikā 1114 provides that when a Yoga spreads over two days, fasts and the like are to be observed on the first of the two days provided that Yoga exists at sunset on that day, and vratas and religious gifts are to be performed on the latter ( of two days ) provided the Yoga exists for three
+The Kālanirṇaya-kārikā 1114 provides that when a Yoga spreads over two days, fasts and the like are to be observed on the first of the two days provided that Yoga exists at sunset on that day, and vratas and religious gifts are to be performed on the latter ( of two days ) provided the Yoga exists for three

 muhurtas (i. e. six ghaṭis) after sunrise and for sraddha the day on which the Yoga extends over the time required for the śrāddha rite should be accepted,